 There are many who are actively working on change in the physics community and at Gettysburg College.
 Here is an (incomplete) list of resources to learn more:

-Join GC-PIAD (Gettysburg College Physicists for Inclusion and Diversity)
+Join the GC-PIAD mailing list (Gettysburg College Physicists for Inclusion and Diversity)